silogen/docs/docs/quick-start-guides/resource-manager-quick-start.md

 In case your organization does not have SSO or SMTP server set up you can add users manually.

-Follow the instructions in ["Manually managing and activating users in Airman"](../core/docs/keycloak/manual-user-management.md) to add users manually.
+Follow the instructions in ["Manually managing and activating users in AMD Resource Manager"](../core/docs/keycloak/manual-user-management.md) to add users manually.

 ### Change the default admin user passwords